djberg96/html-table/doc/attributes.md

 then one `Row` object is created and each element of the array is pushed onto that Row.

-   +Table::Row+:
+`Table::Row`:

-   If +arg+ is a Header or Data object, it is pushed onto the Row.
-If +arg+ is a String, it is created as a single Data object.
-Attempts to assign any other type will raise a TypeError.
+If `arg` is a `Header` or `Data` object, it is pushed onto the `Row`.
+If `arg` is a `String`, it is created as a single `Data` object.
+Any attempt to assign any other type will raise a `TypeError`.

-   +Table::Head, Table::Foot, Table::Body+:
+`Table::Head`, `Table::Foot`, `Table::Body`:

-   Behave identically to Table::Row except that they accept Table::Row objects as well.
+Behave identically to `Table::Row` except that they accept Table::Row objects as well.

-   +Table::ColGroup+:
+`Table::ColGroup`:

 Behaves identically to Table::Row except that it only accepts Col objects.

-   +Table::Col+:
+`Table::Col`:

 This method is undefined for Table::Col, because they do not accept content.

-   +Table::Data and Table::Header+:
+`Table::Data and Table::Header`:

-   Sets the text string for the Data or Header object.
+Sets the text string for the `Data` or `Header` object.
 Arrays are join'd.
-   Any other type raises a TypeError.
+Any other type raises a `TypeError`.

-frame=(type)
+`frame=(type)`

 Sets the value for the frame attribute.
 Valid values are border, void, above, below, hsides, lhs, rhs, vsides, and box.
 An ArgumentError is raised if an invalid type is detected.

-height=(num)
+`height=(num)`

 Sets the value for the height attribute.
 Raises an ArgumentError if num.to_i is less than 0.

-hspace=(num)
+`hspace=(num)`

 Sets the value for the hspace attribute.
 Raises an ArgumentError if num.to_i is less than 0.

-nowrap=(bool)
+`nowrap=(bool)`

 Sets the value for the nowrap attribute.
 Setting it to true means it will be included as an attribute for the Table object.
 The default is false (i.e. not included).

-rowspan=(num)
+`rowspan=(num)`

 Sets the value for the rowspan attribute.

-rules=(edges)
+`rules=(edges)`

 Sets the value for the rules attribute.
-Valid values are all, groups, rows, cols, or none.
-An ArgumentError is raised if an invalid edges value is detected.
+Valid values are "all", "groups", "rows", "cols", or "none".
+An `ArgumentError` is raised if an invalid edges value is detected.

-scope=(scope)
+`scope=(scope)`

 Sets the value for the scope attribute.
 Valid values for +scope+ are row, col, rowgroup or colgroup.
 An ArgumentError is raised if an invalid scope value is passed.

-span=(num)
+`span=(num)`

 Sets the span attribute.
 If num.to_i is less than 0, and ArgumentError is raised.

-summary=(string)
+`summary=(string)`

 Sets the value for the summary attribute.

-valign=(position)
+`valign=(position)`

 Sets the value for the valign attribute.
 Valid values are top, center, bottom, and baseline.
 This is a non-standard extension.

-vspace=(num)
+`vspace=(num)`

 Sets the value for the vspace attribute.
 This is a non-standard extension.

-width=(num)
+`width=(num)`

 Sets the value for the width attribute.
 If num is in 'x%' format, it is retained as a string.
 If num is a Fixnum (or stringified number), an ArgumentError is raised if num.to_i is less than 0.